SimCity (2013 video game): Pre-release

 At E3 2012 in June 2012, SimCity won 8 awards out of 24 nominations.
 On August 23, 2012, SimCity won Gamescom's "Best PC Game" award.
 The Gamescom jury described the video game as having "fantastic graphics" and "struck the right balance between retaining the trademarks of the old parts and making it interesting for beginners".
 On December 14, 2012, the SimCity development team ran a questions-and-answers session on the Internet community Reddit where they received criticism for the game's DRM mechanisms, which require the user to be persistently connected to Electronic Arts' servers in order to be able to play the game.
 The video games-focused blog Kotaku also voiced concern over the issue, worrying that Electronic Arts could one day shut down their servers, rendering the game unplayable.

 This prompted a blog response from Bradshaw, in which she defended the always-online component with the comment that "real cities do not exist in a bubble; they share a region and affect one another."
 She goes on to say that increased connectivity to neighboring cities allows for a better experience, allowing for better trade and wider scale effects such as crime and pollution to keep synchronized across the region.
 Bradshaw also noted the performance benefit due to the engine using EA's server hardware to assist in gameplay calculations.

-However, Rock, Paper, Shotgun pointed out after the release that cloud resources were not used to support gameplay computation but simply to support inter-city and social media mechanisms.
+Rock, Paper, Shotgun pointed out after the release that cloud resources were not used to support gameplay computation but simply to support inter-city and social media mechanisms.
 The information was also reported in the mainstream media Those were confirmed by a change in rhetoric from Bradshaw.

 After the first beta, EA Management staff discussed Q4 2012 results during which Peter Moore commented on the success of the beta, "SimCity, a completely new version of the treasured classic, includes deep online features.
 More than 100,000 people played the SimCity beta last weekend, [...] and the critical reception is shaping up well."